teamniteo/niteoweb.jvzoo/README.rst

 TODO: how to test
 You are now ready to do a test buy!
 Go back to ``Sellers`` and click ``Test BUY``.
-Before you finish the transaction, you need to set up your Plone site to receive Click2Sell server notifications.
+Before you finish the transaction, you need to set up your Plone site to receive JVZoo server notifications.

-Confirm by logging-in to `Click2Sell <http://click2sell.eu>`_ and checking to see if there were any purchases.
+Confirm by logging-in to `JVZoo <http://jvzoo.eu>`_ and checking to see if there were any purchases.
 Also check if your receive an email with username and password for accessing your site and try to login with them.